 Condoms*, torch lights, shaving kit, medical kits including crape, bandages, anti-vomit tablets, anti-loose motion tablets, paracetamol, shorts, T-shirts (extra), footwear (shoes as well as slippers or floaters), monopod sticks (Because one can break), multi-plug.

-Other items can include sufficient loads of cash, chargers, clothing, cameras, extra memory cards, tripod stand, sunglasses, and creams for the beach.
+Other items can include loads of cash, chargers, clothing, cameras, extra memory cards, tripod stand, sunglasses, and creams for the beach.

 Day 0, 25th December

 After having packed most of the stuff mentioned above and much more not mentioned above, we left for the ISBT bus stand in New Delhi at 6:00 in the morning.
 From the bus-stand, we took the bus for Jaipur and so the journey began.
-There wasn’t much exciting about the journey except for the two hot girls sitting right at the front of the bus and the way we sat tightly packed with a rucksack between and a half on my legs.
+There wasn’t anything exciting about the journey except for the two hot girls sitting right at the front of the bus and the way we sat tightly packed with a rucksack between us and a half of it on my legs.

 Afterwards, it was about settling down in the plane and reaching our next destination – Bangalore!